The Cantor Riemannium: The Cantor tube-log Riemann surface.

 We refer to \cite{BPM1} and \cite{BPM2} for the definition of log-Riemann surfaces and to \cite{BPM3} for tube-log Riemann surfaces and a general description of tube-log Riemann surfaces associated to primitives of rational functions.

 The Cantor tube-log Riemann surface $\cS_\mu$ is the tube-log Riemann surface associated to $F_\mu$.
 This means that the map $F_\mu$ is the uniformization of $\CC-K$ into a tube-log Riemann surface $\cS_\mu$ that we are now describing.
-According to \cite{BPM3}, to each rational function $R\in \CC(z)$, with set of poles and critical points $\cP_R$ (we assume $0\notin \cP_R$), there corresponds a unique, up to normalization, tube-log Riemann surface $(\cS_R, z_0)$ such that if
+According to \cite{BPM3}, to each rational function $R\in \CC(z)$, with set of poles and zeros $\cP_R$ (we assume that $0$ is not a pole), there corresponds a unique, up to normalization, pointed tube-log Riemann surface $(\cS_R, z_0)$ such that if